-At a certain point graphing calculators became required items for math class.
-Mom and Dad didn’t like having to dole out the cash for the expensive item but you learned how to use mathematic formulas.
+At a certain point graphing calculators became required back to school tech.
+Mom and Dad didn’t like having to dole out the cash for the expensive item but you learned how to use mathematical formulas.
 For the really savvy, they learned how to add games to their graphing calculator.
-These days you can do just about anything on your phone.
-If you’re doing DIY work, you’ll want to add these apps.
+These days you can do just about anything on your phone, especially with all the DIY apps available.

 School Library Index Cards

 How did we ever get along before computers?
 Well, if you wanted to find a book in the library, you looked at index cards to find the Dewey Decimal number.
-These days a little easier.
+These days it’s a little easier.
 Remember writing papers after researching a topic in an encyclopedia?
-These bookcases would be great for some of those encyclopedias.

 Pull Down World Map

 It was always embarrassing when you accidentally let go of the pull down map too quickly.
 The pull down world map is now a relic in the modern classroom thanks to fancy computer projectors that let teachers just pull up a webpage.
-Check out what you can make from an old map.
+You can make a cool DIY gift out of an old map.

 Library Checkout Card